sebanc/linuxloops/Readme/Distro-notes.md

 ## Manjaro

-manjaro does not have secure boot support through its official repository.
+Manjaro does not have secure boot support through its official repository.
 Linuxloops will pre-install the "shim-signed" bootloader AUR package.

 ## NixOS